What you need to know

 - Order tests for nurses or other healthcare staff to perform

-- Review test results to identify any abnormal findings
+- Review test results to identify surgical needs

 - Recommend and design a plan of treatment

-- Communication skills: Surgeons need to be excellent communicators.
+- Communication skills: they need to be excellent communicators.
 They must communicate effectively with their patients and other healthcare support staff.

 - Compassion: Patients who are sick or injured may be in extreme pain or distress.
-Surgeons must treat patients and their families with compassion and understanding.
+They must treat patients and their families with compassion and understanding.

-- Dexterity: Surgeons may work with very precise and sometimes sharp tools, and mistakes can have serious consequences.
+- Dexterity: They may work with very precise and sometimes sharp tools, and mistakes can have serious consequences.

 - Organizational skills: Good recordkeeping and other organizational skills are critical in both medical and business settings.